Stability of coherent pattern formation through invasion in the FitzHugh-Nagumo system: Introduction

 \paragraph{Nonlinear stability of pulled fronts --- main result.} To study stability of the front solutions established in Theorem~\ref{t: existence}, we consider the frame $\xi = x - \clin t$ moving with the speed $\clin$, in which~\eqref{e: fhn} reads

 so that the front is a stationary solution to~\eqref{e: fhn comoving}.
 Our main result may be informally stated as follows.

 \begin{thmlocal} Let $\ufr$ be a uniformly translating pattern-forming front solution to~\eqref{e: fhn}, as established in Theorem~\ref{t: existence}.
-Assume that $\ufr$ satisfies the following marginal spectral stability assumptions: \begin{itemize} \item The wave train generated by the front is diffusively spectrally stable, that is, its spectrum touches the origin in a single parabolic tangency and is otherwise stable; \item The \emph{group velocity} of the wave train points to the left, away from the front interface; \item The linearization of~\eqref{e: fhn comoving} about $\ufr$ possesses no unstable point spectrum, and no embedded eigenvalue at $\lambda = 0$. \end{itemize} Then, $\ufr$ is nonlinearly stable as a stationary solution to~\eqref{e: fhn comoving} against sufficiently localized perturbations, and perturbations decay pointwise in time with sharp diffusive rate $t^{-1/2}$, and with enhanced rate $t^{-3/2}$ in the leading edge of the front. \end{thmlocal}
+Assume that $\ufr$ satisfies the following marginal spectral stability assumptions: \begin{itemize} \item The wave train generated by the front is diffusively spectrally stable, that is, its spectrum touches the origin in a single parabolic tangency and is otherwise stable; \item In the frame moving with the front speed $\clin$, the \emph{group velocity} of the wave train points to the left, away from the front interface; \item The linearization of~\eqref{e: fhn comoving} about $\ufr$ possesses no unstable point spectrum, and no embedded eigenvalue at $\lambda = 0$. \end{itemize} Then, $\ufr$ is nonlinearly stable as a stationary solution to~\eqref{e: fhn comoving} against sufficiently localized perturbations, and perturbations decay pointwise in time with sharp diffusive rate $t^{-1/2}$, and with enhanced rate $t^{-3/2}$ in the leading edge of the front. \end{thmlocal}

 Before we prepare a more precise statement of this result in the next section (see Theorem~\ref{t: main detailed}), where we will also point out the conceptual nature of our methods with potential broader applicability, we mention some subtleties.